patryk-ku/sasayaki/README.md

-# bideo-toransureta
+# Sasayaki

 A small CLI tool for automating video transcription and translation using AI.
-Written in Go, it uses faster-whisper for transcription and Google Gemini for translation.
+Written in Go, it uses [**faster-whisper**](https://github.com/SYSTRAN/faster-whisper) for transcription and translation (optional translation with Google Gemini).
 Just enter the video link or file path to get translated subtitles in .srt format.

+The name Sasayaki (ささやき) means "whisper" in Japanese.

 ## Requirements